polystat/polystat-cli/README.md

 polystat list [--config | -c]
 ```
 ## Input configuration
-* The subcommand specifies which files should be analyzed (`.eo`, `.java` or `.py`).
+* The subcommand (`eo`, `java` or `python`) specifies which files should be analyzed (`.eo`, `.java` or `.py`).
 More languages can be added in the future.
-* Analyzes the input files in the `--in` directory.
+* `--in <file>` specifies the location of the source code to be analyzed.
+It can be either a directory with the files in the input language or a single file in the input language.
 If `--in` is not specified, defaults to reading the input language code from stdin.
-* `--in` can also accept a path which leads to a file.
-In this case, only the specified file will be analyzed.
-* The temporary files produced by analyzers are to be stored in `--tmp` directory.
+* `--tmp <path>` specifies the path to the directory where the temporary files produced by analyzers are to be stored.
 If `--tmp` is not specified, temporary files will be stored in the OS-created tempdir.
-Each target language may have a different structure of the files in the temporary directory.
 It is assumed that the `path` supplied by `--tmp` points to an empty directory.
 If not, the contents of the `path` will be purged.
 If the `--tmp` option is specified but the directory it points to does not exist, it will be created.
+* The structure of the temporary directory is roughly as follows:
+  * `<path>/eo` contains the generated `.eo` files.
+  * `<path>/xmir` contains the generated `.xml` XMIR files (if any).
+  * `<path>/stdin` contains the files with the code read from stdin (if any).

 ## Configuration options
 * <a name="inex"></a>`--include` and `--exclude` respectively define which rules should be included/excluded from the analysis run.
 These options are mutually exclusive, so specifying both should not be valid.
 If neither option is specified, all the available analyzers will be run.
 The list of available rule specifiers can be found via `polystat list` command.
-* `--j2eo` option allows users to specify the path to the j2eo executable jar.
+* `--j2eo` (available only when running `polystat java`) option allows users to specify the path to the j2eo executable jar.
 If it's not specified, it looks for one in the current working diretory.
 If it's not present in the current working directory, download one from Maven Central (for now, the version is hardcoded to be 0.4.0).
-* `--j2eo-version` option allows users to specify which version of `j2eo` should be downloaded.
+* `--j2eo-version` (available only when running `polystat java`) option allows users to specify which version of `j2eo` should be downloaded.

 ## Output configuration
 * `--sarif` option means that the command will produce the output in the [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html) format in addition to output in other formats (if any).